little-mouse-fella/little-mouse-fella.github.io/_posts/2025-10-21-exmormon-poems.md

 wilfully mop myself out the door.<br>

 This is how I left God--<br>
-   not in the living room counting nighttime hours, like a teen's<br>
+&nbsp;&nbsp; not in the living room counting nighttime hours,<br>
-   beleaguered parent<br>
-   not calling my lost name over the grocery store speakers<br>
+&nbsp;&nbsp; not calling my lost name over the grocery store speakers<br>
-not like my son on insatiable days,<br>
+&nbsp;&nbsp; not like my son on insatiable days,<br>
 but after the story and the wrestle,<br>
 leading Him, at His bidding,<br>
-to bed.<br>
+to bed.